Year Without a Summer: Societal effects

 A 2007 study analyzing paintings created between the years 1500 and 1900 around the times of notable volcanic events found a correlation between volcanic activity and the amount of red used in the painting.
 High levels of tephra in the atmosphere led to spectacular sunsets during this period, as depicted in the paintings of J. M. W. Turner, and may have given rise to the yellow tinge predominant in his paintings such as Chichester Canal (1828).
 Similar phenomena were observed after the 1883 eruption of Krakatoa, and on the West Coast of the United States following the 1991 eruption of Mount Pinatubo.

 The lack of oats to feed horses may have inspired the German inventor Karl Drais to research new ways of horseless transportation, which led to the invention of the draisine and velocipede, a precursor of the bicycle.

 The crop failures of the "Year without a Summer" may have shaped the settlement of the Midwestern United States, as many thousands of people left New England for western New York and the Northwest Territory in search of a more hospitable climate, richer soil, and better growing conditions.
 Indiana became a state in December 1816, and Illinois did two years later.
 British historian Lawrence Goldman has suggested that migration into the burned-over district of upstate New York was responsible for centering the abolitionist movement in that region.

 According to historian L. D. Stillwell, Vermont alone experienced a decrease in population of between 10,000 and 15,000 in 1816 and 1817, erasing seven previous years of population growth.
 Among those who left Vermont were the family of Joseph Smith, who moved from Norwich, Vermont, to Palmyra, New York.
-This move precipitated the series of events that culminated in Smith founding the Church of Jesus Christ of Latter-day Saints.
+This move precipitated the series of events that culminated in Smith founding The Church of Jesus Christ of Latter-day Saints.

 In June 1816, "incessant rainfall" during the "wet, ungenial summer" forced Mary Shelley, Percy Bysshe Shelley, Lord Byron, John William Polidori, and their friends to stay indoors at Villa Diodati for much of their Swiss holiday.
 Inspired by a collection of German ghost stories that they had read, Lord Byron proposed a contest to see who could write the scariest story, leading Shelley to write Frankenstein and Lord Byron to write "A Fragment", which Polidori later used as inspiration for The Vampyre – a precursor to Dracula.
-These days inside Villa Diodati, remembered fondly by Mary Shelley, were occupied by opium use and intellectual conversations.
+Those days inside Villa Diodati, remembered fondly by Mary Shelley, were occupied by wine and laudanum use, a tincture of opium, and intellectual conversations.
 After listening intently to one of these conversations, she awoke with the image of Victor Frankenstein kneeling over his monstrous creation, and thus was inspired to write Frankenstein.
 Lord Byron was inspired to write the poem "Darkness" by a single day when "the fowls all went to roost at noon and candles had to be lit as at midnight".
 The imagery in the poem is starkly similar to the conditions of the Year Without a Summer:

 I had a dream, which was not all a dream.